NULL-Haaga-Helia/Quiz_Project/README.md

 # Quizzer

-What be the purpose of this undertaking?
-How might one make use of this endeavor?
-In what manner may one further develop this project?
-Who be the contributors to this venture?

 ## Description of the project

 Quizzer is a web application designed to help teachers (at Haaga Helia) create and manage quizzes to support student learning.